NJAU-CDSIC/CircaFM/README.md

-# CircaLLM: a foundation model for circadian pattern analysis of gene expression
+# CircaFM: a foundation model for circadian pattern analysis of gene expression

-This repository contains the complete implementation of CircaLLM, a novel framework for circadian rhythm analysis using large language models, along with both synthetic and real biological datasets.
+This repository contains the complete implementation of CircaFM, a novel framework for circadian rhythm analysis using large language models, along with both synthetic and real biological datasets.

 ---

-The folders in the CircaLLM repository:
+The folders in the CircaFM repository:

-- **CircaLLM_codes**: Source code for CircaLLM model.
+- **CircaFM_codes**: Source code for CircaFM model.

   - models: Core model implementations